BTCPrime/CommunityWiki/home.md

 <!-- SUBTITLE: Welcome to the Primecoin & Bitcoin Prime Community Wiki.   -->

 # BitcoinPrime Resources
+See the below links for resources regarding BitcoinPrime

+> Comming soon
+{.is-info}
 # Primecoin Resources
 See the below links for resources regarding PrimeCoin